 Property Tax and Rent Rebate Program

-Older Pennsylvanians may qualify for a rebate of up to $650.
+This program benefits eligible Pennsylvania residents age 65+, widows and widowers age 50+, and people with disabilities age 18+.
+The income limit is $35,000/year for homeowners and $15,000/year for renters.
+(Only 50% of your Social Security or Railroad Retirement income counts.)
+Applicants may qualify for a rebate of up to $650.
 The amount of the rebate payments varies according to an individual’s income and the amount of rent or property taxes they paid.
-The program is funded by the Pennsylvania Lottery.
+This program is funded by the Pennsylvania Lottery.

 The PACE program helps to make prescription drugs more affordable for seniors in Pennsylvania.
 Individuals who qualify for the PACE program pay a $6.00 co-pay for generic medications and a $9.00 co-pay for brand name medications.

-The PACENET program extends the income eligibility levels a bit further to make affordable drugs available to more people.
-To be eligible for PACENET, a single person must have an income from the previous year between $14,500 and $23,500.
-A married couples’ annual income must be between $17,700 and $31,500.
+The PACENET program extends the income eligibility levels a bit further to make affordable drugs available to a second group of people.
+To be eligible for PACENET, a single person must have an income from the previous year between $14,500 and $27,500.
+A married couples’ annual income must be between $17,700 and $35,500.
 This makes them eligible for modified PACE benefits.
-Pennsylvanians who are eligible for PACENET must enroll in the program.
-Each enrollee has a $40 per month deductible which will be cumulative if not met each month.
-Once the enrollee meets the deductible, the individual will be subject to a co-pay of $8 for generic drugs and $15 for brand name drugs.
+Each enrollee in the PACENET program has a $40 per month deductible which will be cumulative if not met each month.
+Once the enrollee meets the deductible, the individual will pay a co-payment of $8 for generic drugs and $15 for brand name drugs.

 Retired residents of Pennsylvania may be eligible to register their automobile for a $10 fee instead of the usual $36.
 Any Pennsylvania resident who is retired and receiving social security or other pension and annuities that do not exceed $19,200 annually is eligible.